RDCbum/RH_demo/docs/core/LEGACY_WINDOW_COFINALITY_PROOF_ATTEMPT.md

 # Window Cofinality Proof Attempt (Legacy Route)

+Status note (legacy): This attempt targets the fixed-window `ctx_real` bridge.
+The primary route now uses an abstract admissible window family, so cofinality is definitional rather than an extra analytic assumption.
+The fixed-window route keeps the explicit hypothesis `ModeThresholdControlOnCtxRealWindowFamily`; see `docs/core/ROUTES_COMPARISON.md`.

 ## Goal
 Justify the step: for the existential threshold `s0` from `ERU_mode_beta`, there exists a ctx_real window `w` such that `s in I_w` implies `s >= s0`.